Top Three Things You’ll Learn:

 - Why it’s important to do the math before deciding to carve-out specialty

-There continues to be a push to find ways to address the growing impact of specialty medications on employer healthcare costs has become top of mind for benefits advisors.
-Despite proven successes with utilizing an independent prior authorization program and a variable copay program, two additional strategies are being increasingly explored in the market: carving-out specialty medications or excluding specialty drugs from the pharmacy benefit.
-If your clients are exploring these options, it’s important that you fully analyze the value, including the member impact, before the client makes their final decision.
+Finding ways to address the growing impact of specialty medications on employer healthcare costs has become top of mind for benefits advisors.
+Despite proven successes with utilizing an independent prior authorization program and a variable copay and/or accumulator protection programs, additional strategies are being increasingly explored in the market: fully or partially carving-out specialty medications or excluding specialty drugs from the pharmacy benefit.

 Understanding the Difference